opensearch-project/opensearch-sdk-java/DESIGN.md

     opensearchVersion: '3.0.0' // OpenSearch compatibility
 ```

 ### Communication

-As we are running extensions on the port defined in the `extensions.yml`, the communication between OpenSearch and Extensions happens using a ServerSocket which binds the port and the host address.
-OpenSearch will initialize the extensions during the bootstrap by making a request to all the extensions running on different ports and thus creating a medium for the future requests.
+Extensions will use a ServerSocket which binds them listen on a host address and port defined in their configuration file.
+Each type of incoming request will invoke code from an associated handler.

+OpenSearch will have its own configuration file, presently `extensions.yml`, matching these addresses and ports.
+On startup, the ExtensionsOrchestrator will use the node's TransportService to communicate its requests to each extension, with the first request initializing the extension and validating the host and port.

+Immediately following initialization, each extension will establish a connection to OpenSearch on its own transport service, and send its REST API (a list of methods and URIs to which it will respond).
+These will be registered with the RestController.

+When OpenSearch receives a registered method and URI, it will send the request to the Extension.
+The extension will appropriately handle the request, using the API to determine which Action to execute.

-### OpenSearch SDK Java
+### OpenSearch SDK for Java

-Currently, plugins relies on extension points to communicate with OpenSearch.
-To turn plugins into extensions, all the extension points should be converted into Transport APIs which will be present in the SDK.
-Plugins need to integrate SDK, call those APIs, and later SDK will take care of the communication and the required attributes from OpenSearch.
+Currently, plugins rely on extension points to communicate with OpenSearch.
+These are represented as Actions.
+To turn plugins into extensions, the Extension must assemble a list of all methods and URIs to communicate to OpenSearch, where they will be registered; upon receiving a matching request from a user these will be forwarded back to the Extension and the Extension will further need to handle these registered methods and URIs with an appropriate Action.

-### Settings
+### Extension Walk Through

-Walking through a similar example as plugin above, after extension registration is done, extension makes an API call to register custom settings to OpenSearch.
-`ExtensionsOrchestrator` receives the requests, forwards it to `SettingsModule` to register a new setting and wala, the user is now able to toggle the setting via `_settings` Rest API.
+1. Extensions are started up and must be running before OpenSearch is started.
+(In the future, there will be a facility to refresh the extension list during operation and handle network communication interruptions.)

+2. OpenSearch is started.
+During its bootstrap, the `ExtensionsOrchestrator` is initialized, reading a list of extensions present in `extensions.yml`.

+3. The Node bootstrapping OpenSearch sends its `RestController`, `TransportService`, and `ClusterService` objects to the `ExtensionsOrchestrator` which initializes a `RestActionsRequestHandler` object.
+This completes the `ExtensionsOrchestrator` initialization.

+4. The `ExtensionsOrchestrator` iterates over its configured list of extensions, sending an initialization request to each one, tracking those that respond, and initializing the `ExtensionNamedWriteableRegistry`.

+5. After each Extension responds to the initialization request, it sends its REST API, a list of methods and URIs.

+6. The `RestActionsRequestHandler` registers these method/URI combinations in the `RestController` as the `routes()` that extension will handle.
+This step relies on a globally unique identifier for the extension which users will use in REST requests, presently the Extension's `uniqueId`.

+At a later time:

+7. Users send REST requests to OpenSearch.

+8. If the requests match the registered path/URI and `routes()` of an extension, the `RestRequest` is forwarded to the Extension, and the user receives an ACCEPTED (202) response.

+9. Upon receipt of the `RestRequest`, the extension matches it to the appropriate Action and executes it.

 ## FAQ